Installing Julia

 Running NeuroAnalyzer

-Start Julia and in the Julia REPL do the following:
+Start Julia and enter the following in the REPL:

 using NeuroAnalyzer

-Due to the nature of Julia compiler, initial startup of NeuroAnalyzer takes several seconds.
-To speedup the process, creating a custom sysimage for reduced latency using PackageCompiler.jl is recommended.
-See this tutorial how to do it.
+Due to the nature of the Julia compiler, NeuroAnalyzer’s initial startup takes several seconds.
+To reduce this latency, it is recommended to create a custom sysimage using PackageCompiler.jl - see this tutorial for step-by-step instructions.

 Show version and info (for reproducibility):